sean-e/mTroll/docs/docs.md

 **Recall Bank command**
 **Backward command**
 **Forward command**
-These three items were originally [meta-patches](#metaPatches) (and they still are), but they make much more sense as a mode commands.
+These three items were originally [meta-patches](#metaPatches) (and they still are, or rather are switch commands), but they make much more sense as a mode commands.
 Backward and forward operate like the history function of a web browser.
 The Backward and Forward commands operate instantly (no confirmation switch press is required).
 Recall causes the controller to switch back and forth between the currently loaded bank and the previously loaded one; it is similar to 'channel recall' on TV remote controls.
 It can be invoked repeatedly to switch back and forth between two banks.
 (Recall is basically an automatic application of Backward and Forward.)

 **Test LEDs command**
 This is a command that is available in the Menu